Photo © 2019 Kenneth Camara

 As a musical theatre writer, Paulo was awarded the Dramatists Guild Foundation's inaugural Benjamin Indick Award for lyricists, librettists and bookwriters of musical theatre in 2021; was one of eleven musical theatre writers and playwrights in the 2019-20 class of Dramatist Guild Foundation Fellows; and was a 2018-2019 artist-in-residence at Access Theater in downtown Manhattan with director Noam Shapiro.
-His projects include music and lyrics for On This Side of the World (NAMT Festival 2020, Prospect Theater Co.
-IGNITE concert series at Greenwich House Theater in February 2020, staged reading by Musical Theatre West in Long Beach, CA in 2021, workshop production by Three Hares at Access Theater in May 2019, all directed by Noam Shapiro); book, music and lyrics for Called (DGF Fellows showcase & virtual reading in October 2020, directed by May Adrales, Musical Theatre Factory 4X15 presentation in May 2018 directed by Rebecca Aparicio); book, music, and lyrics for "Love Songs"(part of Rattlestick Playwrights Theatre's Gen Speak, 2021, directed by Marella Martin Koch) and orchestrations for Ma-Yi Theatre Co.'s Felix Starro (book and lyrics by Jessica Hagedorn, music by Fabian Obispo, directed by Ralph B. Peña at Theatre Row, September 2019).
+His projects include music and lyrics for On This Side of the World (NAMT Festival 2020, Prospect Theater Co.'s IGNITE concert series in February 2020, staged reading by Musical Theatre West in Long Beach, CA in 2021, workshop production by Three Hares at Access Theater in May 2019, all directed by Noam Shapiro); book, music and lyrics for Called (DGF Fellows showcase & virtual reading in October 2020, directed by May Adrales, Musical Theatre Factory 4X15 presentation in May 2018 directed by Rebecca Aparicio); book, music, and lyrics for "Love Songs"(part of Rattlestick Playwrights Theatre's Gen Speak, 2021, directed by Marella Martin Koch) and orchestrations for Ma-Yi Theatre Co.'s Felix Starro (book and lyrics by Jessica Hagedorn, music by Fabian Obispo, directed by Ralph B. Peña at Theatre Row, September 2019).
 He has developed new pieces with Prospect Theater Co.'s Musical Theater Lab (directed by Dev Bondarin) and Emerson Stage / Live and in Color (directed by Dev Janki).
 His work has been featured at Joe's Pub, New York Theatre Barn's New Works Series, the NAMT Festival of New Musicals' Songwriters Cabaret, Barrington Stage Co., and more.
 Paulo trained as a composer at NYU Tisch's Graduate Musical Theatre Writing Program and as a lyricist in the BMI Musical Theatre Workshop, and has been represented by Bret Adams, Ltd. for his musical theatre writing since 2021.

 Photo © 2018 Joseph Legáspi